ianmelendez95/formalgo/README.md

 **BONUS**

-Here is the proper formalization of the algorithm itself, in all of it's esoteric glory:
+Here is the proper formalization of the algorithm itself, in all of its esoteric glory:

   - f((&sigma;,j)) = (&sigma;,a<sub>j</sub>)              if &theta;<sub>j</sub> does not occur in &sigma;